RSS

 It happens when 2 or more clients are involved in the same deal with the same brokerage.

 Multiple Representation has a large impact on both the seller and the buyer.
-Particularly the buyer can easily be positioned at a disadvantage.
-You could learn more here if interested.

 When Multiple Representation exists, before an offer can be placed, the brokerage needs to receive written consent from all the clients.